1307 Subrecipient - Establishing, Managing, and Monitoring

 This document applies to all subawards issued under sponsored awards issued to Yale University and regardless of the primary source of funding.
 (For additional information, see Procedure 1307 PR.01 Establishing Subrecipients Associated with Sponsored Programs, Procedure 1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs, and Procedure 1307 PR.03 Monitoring Subrecipient Activity Associated with Sponsored Programs.)

-This policy does not apply to professional services and consultant agreements (see Policy 3210 Professional Services and Consulting) nor does it apply to the procurement of goods or services from suppliers.
+This policy does not apply to professional services and consultant agreements, nor does it apply to the procurement of goods or services from suppliers (see Policy 3210 Purchase Contracts).

 A Yale University relationship with a subrecipient is documented in a formal agreement that is negotiated on behalf of Yale University by the Office of Sponsored Projects (“OSP”) and an authorized representative of the subrecipient organization.